 Guests are encouraged to bring their own mobility aids if required.
-Please bear in mind that our accessible lift into The Great Hall, Staterooms and lower level of The Royal Weekend Party is not appropriate for motorised mobility aids.
+Please bear in mind that our accessible lift into The Great Hall, Staterooms and lower level of The Royal Weekend Party is not appropriate for motorised or large mobility aids.

 This attraction is aimed at toddlers and primary school children and is located at various points around the castle estate.
 It is accessed via footpaths already in place.
 Some areas utilise rubber matting to help with accessing specific sections and the trail is wheelchair friendly.

-- There is an initial down hill slope (Year 1 - Learn to Fly) which is quite steep.
+- There is an initial down hill slope (Year 1 - Learn to Fly) which is quite steep

 - Foot buttons are used to activate sounds in Year 2 (Learn to Roar)